blindsey/Android-ToDo/README.md

 ### Notes

 This was way harder than it should have been.
-I thought the Xcode learning curve was steep but at least everyworks out of the box.
-I hope it gets better.
+I thought the Xcode learning curve was steep but at least everything works out of the box.
+I hope Android gets better.
+It would have been helpful to have an updated walkthrough for Android Studio and newer versions of the Android SDK Manager.

 ### Walkthrough